ViCCo-Group/frrsa/README.md

 ## Getting Started

 ### Prerequisites
 FRRSA is written in Python 3.
-You can find an exhaustive package list in the [anaconda-env_tuned-rsa.yml](https://github.com/PhilippKaniuth/tuned_rsa/blob/main/anaconda-env-specs_tuned-rsa.yml).
-Use the [Anaconda distribution for Python](https://www.anaconda.com/distribution/#download-section): with the help of the environment file, you can then set up an Anaconda environment which should allow you to run the algorithms.
+You can find an exhaustive package list in the [Anaconda environment file](https://github.com/PhilippKaniuth/frrsa/blob/master/anaconda_env_specs_frrsa.yml).
+Use the [Anaconda distribution for Python](https://www.anaconda.com/distribution/#download-section): with the help of the environment file, you can then set up an Anaconda environment which should allow you to run the package.

 ### Installing

 ### How to use
-See ffrsa/test.py for a simple demonstration.
+See [ffrsa/test.py](https://github.com/PhilippKaniuth/frrsa/blob/master/frrsa/test.py) for a simple demonstration.

 Import the main function `from fitting.crossvalidation import frrsa` and run:
 ```